 So what is success in ministry?

-Success: doing the best you can with what you have.
+Simply put, success in ministry is doing the best you can with what you have.

-Success: seeing lives change and seeing people grow closer to God
+At the end of the day, success in ministry can be measured if you seeing lives change and seeing people grow closer to God

 Remember those two statements next time you think about success in your ministry.
 Don’t compare yourself to any other church.
 Don’t look at your budget or your paycheck.
 Look at yourself: are you doing the best you can?
 Look at your kids: are they growing closer to God?
 If you answered yes, no matter what the other circumstances, you are successful!

 That is how you should measure your success in ministry.
-Check out a list of questions to ask yourself that can
+Check out a list of questions to ask yourself that can help you evaluate yourself and your ministry.

 How do you define success?
 Are you successful in your ministry?
 Post a comment and let us know.